Site Overlay

 Patient Preparation and Support

-Dialysis Technicians prepare patients by taking vital signs and inspecting their vascular access.
+Dialysis Technicians prepare patients by taking vital signs and inspecting vascular access sites.

 They provide comfort, education, and emotional support to patients throughout the challenging dialysis process, explaining the process and answering patient questions.